bc-python-OLD-IT-WILL-BE-REMOVED/cdt/factory/settings/how-to.md

 The block `doc`
 ---------------

-This block contains a small documentation that will be put as a comment inside the files added when the user initializes one directory for his CdT logs.
+This block contains a relatively short documentation that will be put as a comment inside the files added when the user initializes one directory for his CdT logs.